xsf/xmpp.org/content/pages/xmppstandardsfoundation.md

 * XMPP: laura.gill@surevine.com

 Dave Cridland
-* Dave is just some guy who turned up one day, and nobody knows quite how to get rid of him.
-He's served on Council and chaired the Board, written policy and protocol XEPs, and the odd RFC.
-He's currently employed by Surevine as a Software Engineer, and is Project Lead for Openfire, despite not actually knowing Java.
+* Dave has served on Council and chaired the Board, written policy and protocol XEPs, and the odd RFC.
+He's currently employed by Surevine as a Software Engineer, and is Project Lead for Openfire (despite not actually knowing Java).
 * [Twitter](https://twitter.com/dwddave)
 * XMPP: dwd@dave.cridland.net